<< BACK to OUR BELIEFS Page

 The Sanhedrin practices for declaring the new moon developed into the traditions of the Jewish day Rosh Chodesh - a modern-day holiday that celebrates the event of the New Moon.
 Wikipedia Encyclopedia[36] describes this day as:

-Judaism 101, a website that gives basic understanding for Jewish customs and practices, explains the customary Rosh Chodesh ceremony[35]:
+Judaism 101, a website that gives basic understanding for Jewish customs and practices, explains the customary Rosh Chodesh ceremony [35]:

-This clearly supports the fact that the current calculated calendar will no longer be adequate for the current Jewish community in the near future without some sort of change.
-Not a strong argument for mathematics being divinely given by Yehovah Himself.
-Yet, the Hebrew community views an observational method based on witnesses as not only being an acceptable method by Jewish law, but Biblical!
+This clearly supports the fact that the current calculated calendar will no longer be adequate for the current Jewish community soon without some sort of change.
+Again, not a strong argument for mathematics being divinely given by Yehovah Himself to the Jews or within the Oracles.
+It is the desire for the Hebrew community to return to an observational method, based on eyewitness's accounts.
+Not only is this considered an acceptable method by Jewish law, but Biblical!

 Download full-version PDF document